Favourite

 French Attendant 1

-Perfume Parlour French Attendant 1 is an Eau de Parfum launched in 1994.
-French Attendant 1 opens with Nutmeg, Cinnamon, Clove, and Cardamom, settles into a heart of Cedar, Coriander, Geranium, and Rose, and dries down to a base of Pepper, Styrax, Labdanum, and Honey.
+Perfume Parlour French Attendant 1 is an Eau de Parfum.
+French Attendant 1 opens with Cardamom, Cinnamon, Clove, and Nutmeg, settles into a heart of Cedar, Rose, Geranium, and Coriander, and dries down to a base of Sandalwood, Pepper, Honey, and Labdanum.
 Perfume Parlour's French Attendant 1 carries a Favourite verdict, a warm spicy-led wear.

 A budget take on the avant-garde Comme des Garcons 1994, French Attendant 1 rebuilds its bone-dry clove-and-cinnamon spice over a smoky incense and old-honey base.
 It captures the warm, resinous chypre character though the animalic-honeyed depth reads simpler and flatter than the original.